stroiman/go-dom/README.md

 `Window`.
 I.e., all DOM nodes created and deleted for the lifetime of the window will stay in memory until the window is actively disposed.

+**This is not a problem for the intended use case**

+#### Why memory leaks

-The problem here is that this is a marriage between two garbage collected systems, and what is conceptually _one object_ is split into two, a Go object and a JavaScript wrapper.
+This codebase is a marriage between two garbage collected runtimes, and what is conceptually _one object_ is split into two, a Go object and a JavaScript wrapper.
 As long of them is reachable; so must the other be.

 I could join them into one; but that would result in an undesired coupling; the DOM implementation being coupled to the JavaScript execution engine.
+Eventually, a native Go JavaScript runtime will be supported.

-Another solution to this problem involves the use of weak references.
+A solution to this problem involves the use of weak references.
 This exists as an `internal` but [was accepted](https://github.com/golang/go/issues/67552) as a feature.

-Because of that, and because the browser is only intended to be kept alive for the scope of a single short lived test, I have postponed dealing with memory management.
+For that reason; and because it's not a problem for the intended use case, I have postponed dealing with that issue.

 ### Next up